 OMG this was delishhhhhhhhh! – Kate

-I get a thrill every time someone tells me they’ve tried my recipes, or that they’re planning to try them.
-If you make this Rainbow Asian Ginger Salad with Shrimp, please let me know in the comments below or tag me on Instagram @cookathomemom!
+I get a thrill every time someone tells me they’ve tried my recipes, or that they’re planning to try them!
+If you make my Asian Salad Bowls with Shrimp recipe, please let me know in the comments below or tag me on Instagram @cookathomemom!

 Rainbow Asian Ginger Salad Bowls with Shrimp

 Whole30, Low Carb, Paleo, Gluten Free, Pescatarian

 - 2 tbsp melted ghee or avocado oil ⠀

 - 1/2 tsp chili powder⠀